Integral fast reactor

-The proposed Generation IV Sodium-Cooled Fast Reactor is its closest surviving fast breeder reactor design.
-Other countries have also designed and operated fast reactors.

-S-PRISM (from SuperPRISM), also called PRISM (Power Reactor Innovative Small Module), is the name of a nuclear power plant design by GE Hitachi Nuclear Energy (GEH) based on the IFR.
-In 2022, GEH and Terrapower began exploring locating 5 Natriumsodium fast reactors based nuclear power plant design incorporating a PRISM reactor based on the IFR plus Terrapower's Traveling Wave design with a molten salt storage system in Kemmerer, Wyoming.
+S-PRISM (from SuperPRISM), also called PRISM (power reactor innovative small module), is the name of a nuclear power plant design by GE Hitachi Nuclear Energy based on the IFR.
+In 2022, GE Hitachi Nuclear Energy and TerraPower began exploring locating five Natrium SFR-based nuclear power plants in Kemmerer, Wyoming; the design incorporates a PRISM reactor plus TerraPower's Traveling Wave design with a molten salt storage system.

 History

-Research on IFR reactors began in 1984 at Argonne National Laboratory in Argonne, Illinois. as a part of the U.S. Department of Energy's national laboratory system, and currently operated on a contract by the University of Chicago.
+Research on IFR reactors began in 1984 at Argonne National Laboratory in Argonne, Illinois, as a part of the U.S. Department of Energy's national laboratory system, and currently operated on a contract by the University of Chicago.

-Argonne previously had a branch campus named "Argonne West" in Idaho Falls, Idaho that is now part of the Idaho National Laboratory.
+Argonne previously had a branch campus named "Argonne West" in Idaho Falls, Idaho, that is now part of the Idaho National Laboratory.
 In the past, at the branch campus, physicists from Argonne West built what was known as the Experimental Breeder Reactor II (EBR-II).
 In the meantime, physicists at Argonne designed the IFR concept, and it was decided that the EBR-II would be converted to an IFR.
 Charles Till, a Canadian physicist from Argonne, was the head of the IFR project, and Yoon Chang was the deputy head.
 Till was positioned in Idaho, while Chang was in Illinois.
+Chang later served as acting director of Argonne.

+The IFR concept is described in detail in Plentiful Energy: The Story of the Integral Fast Reactor.